How Much Does Contents Insurance Cost in NZ?

 The key takeaway is that prices for the exact same level of cover can differ by hundreds of dollars between insurers.

-See Your Price Now - Don't guess what you should be paying.
+See Your Price Now: Don't guess what you should be paying.
 Use our free Market Scan tool to compare real-time quotes from leading insurers and see how much you could save.
+In Q1 2026, 76% of Kiwis who ran a Market Scan on their contents insurance found a cheaper policy, with average savings of $275 per year.

 2.